tiagofrepereira2012/antispoofing.motion/README.rst

 specify how many of the scores in every video you will want to average and the input directory containing the scores files that will be merged.

-The output of the program consists of a single 5-column formatted file with the client identities and scores for **every video** in the input directory.
+The output of the program consists of three 5-column formatted files with the client identities and scores for **every video** in the input directory.
 A line in the output file corresponds to a video from the database.

 You run this program on the output of ``make_scores.py``.
 So, it should look like this if you followed the previous example::

-  $ ./bin/merge_scores.py scores/train motion-train.txt
+  $ ./bin/merge_scores.py scores/train
-  $ ./bin/merge_scores.py scores/devel motion-devel.txt
-  $ ./bin/merge_scores.py socres/test motion-test.txt

 The above commandline examples will generate 3 files containing the training, development and test scores, accumulated over each video in the respective